nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 You should be able to just pull stuff in there.
 K. Oh, no. It disappeared.
 Okay.

 So your identify your identify, item check did indeed fail.
 Oh, cool.
 I swapped to, the the the me.
-Sameer?
+Simear?
 Yeah.

-Sameer.
+Simear.
 Holy cow.
 Wow.
 That's amazing.
-Like, Sameer and Khaheer.
+Like, Simear and Khaheer.

 I'm like, it's not Khaheer.
 Khaheer.
 Yeah.
 He's not gonna be able to do that.
 Too many years.